MhdAljuboori/AnimatorPinegrowPlugin/README.md

 ![Animation Settings](https://raw.githubusercontent.com/MhdAljuboori/AnimatorPinegrowPlugin/master/screenshots/animation-settings.png)

-Also you'll notice a new actions in `WP` panel under Animations, you'll find four animations settings.
+Also you'll notice a new actions in `WP` panel under Animations (it's now under ACT panel for PG 2.3+), you'll find four animations settings.

 ![Animation Actions](https://raw.githubusercontent.com/MhdAljuboori/AnimatorPinegrowPlugin/master/screenshots/animation-actions.png)

-When you activate an animation action from th `WP` panel, you'll see there are some fields you have to fill them out
+When you activate an animation action from the `WP` panel, you'll see there are some fields you have to fill them out

 * *Animation trigger* is when you want to trigger the animation, you can trigger it on load (when the document ready), click, hover and scroll.
 * *Animation type* is the animation that will run when the trigger happend.